Stephen Pearce: Life

+"The Arctic Council Planning a Search for Sir John Franklin", 1851.

 Pearce was also widely known as a painter of equestrian presentation portraits and groups, the most important of which is the large landscape 'Coursing at Ashdown Park,' completed in 1869, and presented by the coursers of the United Kingdom to the Earl of Craven.
 For this picture, which measures ten feet long and contains about 60 equestrian portraits, including the Earl and Countess of Craven and members of the family, the Earls of Bective and Sefton, Lord and Lady Grey de Wilton, the artist received 1,000 guineas and 200 guineas for the copyright.
 Pearce painted equestrian portraits of many masters of foxhounds and harriers, as well as of the Earl of Coventry, Sir Richard and Lady Glyn, and of Mr. Burton on 'Kingsbridge' and Captain H. Coventry on 'Alcibiade,' winners of the Grand National.

 Pearce retired from general practice in and from active work in 1888.
 He contributed 99 subjects to the Academy exhibitions, and about thirty of his pictures were engraved by J. Scott, C. Mottram, and others.
 His portraits, almost entirely of men, are accurate likenesses, and his horses and dogs are well drawn.
 The earlier paintings are somewhat tight in execution, with a tendency to over-emphasis of shadow, but the later pictures are freer in style.

 Pearce's somewhat naive 'Memories of the Past,' published by him in 1903, contains nineteen reproductions from his paintings, a list of subjects painted, biographical and some technical notes.
 He died on 31 January 1904 at Sussex Gardens, West London, and was buried at the Old Town cemetery, Eastbourne.
 A portrait of himself he bequeathed to the National Portrait Gallery.

 He married Matilda Jane Cheswright in 1858, who survived him with five sons.